sourcehut-mirrors/fennel-ls/docs/docsets.md

 ```

 - `binding` is the full name of the symbol, so if this symbol is part of a
-  module the name should be in the form `module.symbol`
+  module the name should be in the form `module.symbol`; if it doesn't
+  have a dot in it then it's interpreted as a global.

 - `fls/itemKind` describes the kind of this symbol, it can be any one of the
   [CompletionItemKind](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#completionItemKind)